Habbie/hello-dns/tdns/intro.md

 nameserver.

-Existing open source nameservers are all highly optimized and/or have decades of operational expertise worked into their code.
+Existing open source nameservers are all highly optimized and/or have decades of operational expertise (and trauma) worked into their code.
 What this means is that actually reading that code to learn about DNS is not easy.
-Achieving millions of queries per second does not leave the luxury of keeping code as straightforward as possible!
+Achieving millions of queries per second does not leave the luxury of keeping code in an accessible or educational state.

 `tdns` addresses this gap by being a 1500 line long server that is well documented and described.
 Any competent programmer can read the entire